sheidmann/tcrmpDataEntry/README.md

 ## Features in progress

-* A user with admin privileges can export a table containing the users.

-* A user with manager privileges can export the list of boatlogs.

-## Known bugs

-* Date and time fields in entry forms
+* Dive section of boatlogs

 ## Upcoming functionality

+* Validations on existing fields (esp. date and time fields in entry forms)

+* A user with manager privileges can export a chart of completed boatlogs.

 * Any user can enter fish transect, fish rover, and coral health data, and view and edit previously entered data.